hemantksingh/messup-learn/People/Leadership.md

     - Culture is not about what you say, its about what you do.
 Great leaders don't just talk culture, they embody it, authentically.
     - In *The Corporate Culture*, Schien defines culture as a "pattern of shared tacit assumptions that was learned by a group as it solved its problems of external adaptation and internal integration,that has worked well enough to be considered valid and therefore, to be taught to new members as the correct way to perceive, think and feel in relation to those problems."
 You can let your teams culture emerge or be explicit about it by encouraging specific behaviors that
   - Create purpose
     - People have the yearning to do or be part of something larger than themselves.
-Can you help create opportunities for others to be part of something bigger or make them realise the importance of their work and the impact it can have?
+Can you create opportunities for others to be part of something bigger or help them realise the importance and impact of their work?
   - Establish safety and openness
     - get to know others: background, goals, fun, strengths, weaknesses
     - discourage blame e.g. are people given the autonomy to act and trusted to take risks?
 Is failure punished or does it lead to enquiry and improvements of our systems?